jyli7/readertron/README.md

 - The David Brooks feed and images creeping in.

 ### Reader UX
-- "My Shared Items" feed.
-	- Hide the "mark as read" thing.
-	- Open with "all" filter.
-	- Update your share count when you share something.
 - De-duplicate shared posts and those posts in the regular feed.
 - Look at shared items by feed, or vice versa.